 top of page

 Black tea is made from the leaves of the Camellia sinensis plant, which undergo full oxidation during processing.
-This oxidation gives black tea its characteristic dark color and robust flavor.
+This oxidation gives black tea its characteristic dark colour and robust flavour.
 Since black tea is a plant-based product, it naturally fits vegan and vegetarian diets without any modifications.

 Popular Types of Black Tea and Their Flavours